Stealthy Shapes: How to Make an Aircraft Invisible to Radar

 AbstractHave you ever dreamed about becoming invisible?
 Or about making something else invisible, like the mess all over your room?
 Invisibility may sound like the stuff of science fiction (remember Star Trek's "Cloaking Device"?), but in reality, military vehicles, like planes and ships, can be made less observable, or even invisible, to different detection methods—like radar, sonar, or infrared sensors—by using stealth technology.
 In this engineering science fair project, you'll find out how to take invisibility from science fiction to science fact.

-To determine which 3-D geometric shapes scatter the most light.
+To determine which 3-D geometric shapes scatter the least light.

 Cite This PageGeneral citation information is provided here.
 Be sure to check the formatting, including capitalization, for the method you are using and update your citation, as needed.